Despite the increasing use and acceptance of CBD, various stereotypes and misconceptions still persist.

 However, while CBD itself isn’t considered a controlled substance, products containing CBD are not recognized as safe or effective by the FDA.

-They’re not considered drugs or supplements, and the FDA is still developing a regulatory pathway to evaluate these products.
+They’re NOT considered drugs or supplements, and the FDA is still developing a regulatory pathway to evaluate these products.

 This is because potential risks and harms associated with CBD use include adverse drug interactions.

-What are the three main gateway drugs?
+What ARE the three main gateway drugs?

 The three main gateway drugs are alcohol, nicotine, and marijuana.